Margot Kidder: 1980s

-Kidder subsequently produced and starred in the French-Canadian period television film Louisiana (1984) as a plantation owner in the American South who returns from Paris to find her estate and holdings have been lost.
-Kidder began dating the film's director, Philippe de Broca, and the two married in France in 1983.
-Her marriage to de Broca lasted one year, ending in divorce in 1984.
-Kidder later characterized the marriage as "impulsive, I'm afraid.
-Not a little irresponsible.
-We just weren't meant to be married to each other."
-In 1984, she reunited with her former Nichols co-star, James Garner, in the Hollywood crime drama The Glitter Dome, and appeared in the drama Little Treasure for Columbia Tri-Star, with co-stars Ted Danson and Burt Lancaster, in which she played a distraught stripper looking for her bank robber-father's buried fortune.
+In 1984, Kidder produced and starred in the French-Canadian period television film Louisiana as a plantation owner in the American South, who returns from Paris to find her estate and holdings have been lost.
+Also, she reunited with her former Nichols co-star, James Garner, in the Hollywood crime drama The Glitter Dome, and appeared in the drama Little Treasure for Columbia Tri-Star, with co-stars Ted Danson and Burt Lancaster, in which she played a distraught stripper looking for her bank robber-father's buried fortune.

 In 1985, Kidder expressed ambivalence toward continuing her career, and was quoted as saying: "I don't feel comfortable as a performer and I'm a big turkey as a movie star."
-She would subsequently state that the quote was reported out of context, but conceded: "I am in a weird frame of mind at the moment.
+She stated that the quote was reported out of context, but conceded: "I am in a weird frame of mind at the moment.
 I know acting is not going to be enough for me for the rest of my life.
 This business is very hard on women at a certain age, and I never want to end up just having to accept what's offered me.
-So I am anxious to direct, to have options."
+So, I am anxious to direct, to have options."

 In 1986, she was selected as the English narrator for the Japanese animated series The Wonderful Wizard of Oz.
-Kidder subsequently reprised her Lois Lane role in Superman IV: The Quest for Peace (1987), which she filmed in 1986.
-Body of Evidence (1988), a CBS Movie of the Week, cast Kidder as a nurse who is suspicious that her medical pathologist second husband is a serial killer.
+In 1987, Kidder reprised her Lois Lane role in Superman IV: The Quest for Peace (1987), which she filmed in 1986.
+Body of Evidence (1988), a CBS Movie of the Week, cast Kidder as a nurse who suspects that her medical pathologist husband is a serial killer.